benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ## Decimal currency

-It's fairly well known that it's a [bad idea](https://stackoverflow.com/a/3730040/68707) to use binary floating point to store and manipulate currency values -- you can't store decimal fractions (cents) precisely, and errors accumulate as you operate on those values.
+It's generally a [bad idea](https://stackoverflow.com/a/3730040/68707) to use binary floating point to store and manipulate currency values -- you can't store decimal fractions (cents) precisely, and errors accumulate as you operate on those values.

-To fix this, I've simply changed the `Album.Price` field from `float64` to `int`, so it can store integer cents precisely.
+To fix this, I've changed the album's `Price` field from `float64` to `int`, so it can store integer cents precisely.
 This is one common way of accurately storing currency values.
 Another would be to use a decimal math library, such as [shopspring/decimal](https://github.com/shopspring/decimal).

 ## JSON errors

 It's nicer for API clients when a web service always returns JSON, even for errors such as Not Found.
 That way the client can have a single code path that always decodes the response as JSON.

-In my version I've made it always return errors as JSON, using a little `jsonError` helper function, which uses the `writeJSON` helper mentioned above, and is defined as follows:
+In my version I've made it always return errors as JSON, using a little `jsonError` helper function, which calls the `writeJSON` helper mentioned above:

 ```go
 // jsonError writes a structured error as JSON to the response, with